cbethell/motifs/README.md

 # motifs

-This is a repository that will analyze the distribution of motifs in ordered and disordered regions in proteins.
+This is a repository contains data that will be used to analyze the distribution of motifs in ordered and disordered regions in proteins.